- Summer arrivals of No. 1 Draft pick and superstar defenseman were ‘a game-changing moment’

 There is also widespread hope that the highly-touted Hughes will become the long-term face of the franchise, which also includes the 2017 No. 1 Draft pick, Nico Hischier.

-Hughes has made an immediate impact already.
+Hughes has already made an impact.
 During the 2019 NHL Draft, the Devils generated three times the number of impressions on Twitter and five times the number of impressions on Instagram, compared to 2017, when the team took Hischier at No. 1.

 The Devils have also had a shake-up in the organization’s front office over the summer.
 Jake Reynolds was promoted to become the team’s president, having previously worked as the chief revenue officer for parent company Harris Blitzer Sports & Entertainment (HBSE).